Universal approximation on non-geometric rough paths and applications to financial derivatives pricing: Functional approximation with signatures

 \section{Functional approximation with signatures}

 With the goal of approximating complex pricing functionals from financial markets, we recall here some basic properties of universality of the signature.
 In addition, we provide a new statement of the universal approximation property for functionals acting on general rough paths (not restricted to geometric rough paths).
+In this section we will frequently use the set of time-augmented $p$-rough paths where the first time component is evaluated at zero.
+Similarly, we define to be the set of geometric $p$-rough paths where the first time slot is evaluated at zero.